hosting · Review

 Kinsta delivers 120ms TTFB and 99.97% uptime but costs $35/mo for WordPress-only hosting.
 Is the premium worth it?

-• 120ms origin TTFB with Cloudflare Enterprise CDN on all plans
+• 120ms global TTFB with enterprise CDN

-• Free unlimited migrations and staging environments included
+• Free migrations and staging environments

-• 30+ Genesis themes worth $2,000+ included free
+• 30+ premium Genesis themes included

 Kinsta delivers 120ms global TTFB and 99.97% uptime, but costs $35/mo for WordPress-only hosting.
 It scores 8.3/10 on SwitchCut from extensive testing, plus 4.8/5.0 on G2 from 1,414 reviews.
 If you’re running a high traffic WordPress site that generates revenue, it’s worth every penny.